How to Backup Your WordPress Website

 There are different options for you to choose from so you can choose to backup only databases or individual folders instead of doing a full backup each and every time – something that can help those of you with more than just a few gigabytes of data.
 If you schedule your backup, you can allow yourself to forget about it and let Backup Buddy do the hard work.

 This plugin also comes in two versions.
 A free one will let you back up your site on your computer and also give you the ability to upload your backup to Dropbox, S3 services, Rackspace Cloud.
 There is a scheduled backup included in the free version and, of course, you can always restore your backups.
 But if you want more options and services like Google Drive, you will have to open your wallet and pay for the PRO version of BackWPup.
-If you want to compare all the features from free and PRO version to decide if it’s worth buying, you should check out the official website.
+If you want to compare all the features from the free and PRO versions to decide if it’s worth buying, you should check out the official website.

 If you have encountered a problem with your WordPress website and need a quick backup, you already know how important it is to take care of your site.
 If you have been lucky so far, don’t wait to learn from your mistakes.
 Make sure that your hosting provider regularly backs up your files and databases.

 Please, don’t be lazy; backup your WordPress site manually from time to time.
 You never know when you will need those files.
 After you do the backup for the first time, you will see that it takes just a few clicks to have the latest files stored on your computer.
 And if you can spare a few bucks, choose one of the best plugins for automated WordPress backup and relax when it comes to backups.